Codev020/CODTECH-Task1/README.md

 ### Project Phases:

-HTML Structure: Define the basic layout of the to-do list using HTML elements like forms, input fields, and unordered lists.
+- **HTML Structure**: Define the basic layout of the to-do list using HTML elements like forms, input fields, and unordered lists.
-CSS Styling: Apply styles to enhance the visual appearance using CSS properties like color, font size, and layout.
+- **CSS Styling**: Apply styles to enhance the visual appearance using CSS properties like color, font size, and layout.
-JavaScript Functionality: Implement the core functionalities using JavaScript.
+- **JavaScript Functionality**: Implement the core functionalities using JavaScript.
 This involves:
 Accessing and manipulating HTML elements using the Document Object Model (DOM).
 Handling user interactions through event listeners (e.g., clicking a button to add a task).
 Updating the to-do list on the web page dynamically based on user actions.
-Benefits:

-Learn web development fundamentals: Gain hands-on experience with core web technologies.
-Build a practical application: Create a useful tool for managing tasks.
-Enhance your programming skills: Practice DOM manipulation, event handling, and basic data structures like arrays.